akvo/agrastat/docs/user-guide.rst

     The "Deleted" dataset is not completely deleted.
-It is hidden, so it does not show up in any searches, etc. However, by visiting the URL for the dataset's page, it can still be seen (by users with appropriate authorization), and "undeleted" if necessary.
+It is hidden, so it does not show up in any searches, etc. However, by visiting the URL for the dataset"s page, it can still be seen (by users with appropriate authorization), and "undeleted" if necessary.
 If it is important to completely delete the dataset, contact your site administrator.